ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

     EMR or CSMR of the affected causes, depending on whether the cause is explicitly modeled.

+d.
+The validation could also be done by initializing a cohort in the ENN age
+    group or LNN age group based on GBD prevalences, to ensure that the LBWSG relative risks will work correctly for simulants initialized into these age groups in our models.

 .. note::

   It would be worth checking with the GBD modelers to see whether it is accurate